 During the 2016 General Session, the Utah State Legislature passed S.B.
-14 American Indian and Alaskan Native Amendments, which created a five-year pilot program to provide funding for teacher recruitment, retention, and professional development in high-poverty schoolsthat serve high percentages of American Indian and/or Alaskan Native students.
+14 American Indian and Alaskan Native Amendments, which created a five-year pilot program to provide funding for teacher recruitment, retention, and professional development in high-poverty schools that serve high percentages of American Indian and/or Alaskan Native students.
 The first round of funding is serving a rural K-8 school in the eastern part of the state that serves American Indian students from the Ute-Ouray Reservation.
 Funding provided through the initiative allowed the district to recruit teachers from other areas of the district and from outside the district.
 Part of the funding has enabled the district to provide transportation for teachers to and from the school.
 Initial feedback from the teachers, principal, and district administrators indicates that teacher retention for the 2017-2018 school year has increased substantially, with 100 percent of teachers planning to return in 2017-2018.
 This had never occurred previously.
 Additional funding was provided during the 2017 General Session through H.B.
 43 to initiate a similar pilot program in other remote, very high poverty rural schools located on the Navajo Reservation in the southeastern region of the state.

-In 2017, the Utah State Legislature established the Incentive for Effective Teachers in High Poverty Schools.
-The program authorizes USBE to award salary bonuses to eligible teachers who are deemed highly effective as demonstrated by student growth on the State's assessments with bonuses if they currently teach or move to teach in one of the State's highest-poverty schools.
+Also, HB 212 from the In 2017, General Session the Utah State Legislature established the Incentive for Effective Teachers in High Poverty Schools.
+The program authorizes USBE to will-provide teachers award salary bonuses to eligible teachers who are deemed highly effective as demonstrated by student growth on the State's assessments with bonuses if they currently teach or move to teach in one of the State's highest-poverty schools.